Álvaro Rodríguez (footballer, born 2004): Early career

-He made his La Liga debut for Real Madrid in a 2–0 win against Osasuna on 19 February 2023 in which he made a late assist after another was ruled offside.
+Rodríguez made his La Liga debut for Real Madrid in a 2–0 win against Osasuna on 19 February 2023 in which he made a late assist after another was ruled offside.
 On 25 February, he scored his first La Liga goal in a 1–1 draw against Atlético Madrid.

+Loan to Getafe

+On 29 August 2024, Rodríguez was loaned to Getafe for the 2024–25 season.

+Elche

+On 22 July 2025, Rodríguez signed a four-year contract with fellow top tier side Elche.

 International career

+Spain

 Born in Spain to a father from Uruguay, Álvaro is eligible to represent both countries at the international level.

-Spain

-Álvaro was included in the squad of the under-18 team for the 2022 Mediterranean Games.
-He played all three games and scored one goal as the side finished last in their group.
+He was included in the squad of the under-18 team for the 2022 Mediterranean Games. Álvaro played all three games and scored one goal as the side finished last in their group.

 Uruguay

 On 22 August 2022 Álvaro officially committed his international future to the Uruguay national team.

 Style of play

 Álvaro is a left-footed centre-forward renowned for his height, although he can also play out wide.
 Marca highlight the fact he excels in his reading of the game, as well as his movement. Álvaro attacks space well and provides good runs for midfielders.
 Blessed with the Uruguayan attitude, he works tirelessly and is not afraid of putting in a challenge for his side.